PranayKr/Self-Driving-Car-Projects/WriteUp_Report.md

 the car and predict accurate steering angle values to remain on the Jungle Track always in autonomous mode.

-2) Using more data augmentation techniques to enhance and modify the training data set so that a generlaized scalable solution can be achieved where the Simulated Car-Agent becomes capable of maneuvering itself properly on any king of road/tracks it is tested upon
+2) Using more data augmentation techniques to enhance and modify the training data set so that a generlaized scalable solution can be achieved where the Simulated Car-Agent becomes capable of maneuvering itself properly on any kind of road/tracks (i.e. Miscellaneous Simulation Environemnts) it is tested upon

 ### REFERENCES
 Self-Driving Car Simulator (LINK : https://github.com/udacity/self-driving-car-sim )